 Joan Beaufort was the daughter of John Beaufort, 1st Earl of Somerset, and Margaret Holland, daughter of Thomas Holland, 2nd Earl of Kent, who was the son of Joan "the Fair Maid of Kent" (the mother of Richard II of England) she was also the niece of the first Lancastrian king King Henry IV of England.

-James received an education and traveled with the English court, where he learned much about government and administration, which helater put intopractice when he returned to his native Scotland.
+James received an education and travelled with the English court, where he learned much about government and administration, which he later put into practice when he returned to his native Scotland.
 Joan met James I during his English captivity, the couple had known each other from at least 1420.
 James fell in love with Joan, she is said to have been the inspiration for his famous long poem, The Kingis Quair, written after he saw her from his window in the garden.
 James negotiated a release from captivity the previous year, the English favoured his alliance with the Beauforts which it was hoped would continue Scotland's alliance with the England, rather than their traditional ally France.
 Joan's dowry of 10,000 merks was subtracted from the substantial ransom of 60,000merks the Scots had to pay for the return of their king.
 James and Joan were married on 12 February 1424 at St Mary Overie Church in Southwark.
 The newly weds attended festivities at Winchester Palace hosted by Joan's uncle, the powerful Cardinal Henry Beaufort.
 They then started their journey north to Scotland.

 Joan was crowned queen of Scotland on 2 or 21, May at Scone Abbey by Henry de Wardlaw, Bishop of Saint Andrews.
-James, unlike his father, possessed a strong and resolute character, and was determined to crush the threat posed by the power of the Albany Stewarts and promptly confiscated their estates.
+James, unlike his father, possessed a strong and resolute character and was determined to crush the threat posed by the power of the Albany Stewarts and promptly confiscated their estates.
 Murdoch Stewart and his two sons were executed on Castle Hill, at Stirling.
-In 1429, Alexander Macdonald, Lord of the Isles, was captured after burning and pillaging in the Scottish Highlands.
+In 1429, Alexander Macdonald, Lord of the Isles, was captured after burning and pillaging the Scottish Highlands.
 Dressed as a penitent, he was compelled to appear before the high altar in Holyrood Abbey.
 In a pre-staged scene, Joan pleaded with her husband for his life.
 This allowed James to save face while exercising mercy.

 The couple produced eight children, seven of whom survived to adulthood:-